Photo: Provinssi / Riikka Vaahtera

 06 415 4555

 There’s a pharmacy right next to the festival area (address: Törnäväntie 20, inside S-Market building).

-There’s also a pharmacy is in Seinäjoki city centre (address: Kauppakatu 5).
+There’s also a pharmacy in Seinäjoki city centre (address: Kauppakatu 5).

-Unfortunately there might be pickpockets at the festival so make sure to keep for an eye on your belongings.
-We highly recommend you not to leave valuable items in your tent.
+Unfortunately there might be pickpockets at the festival so make sure to keep an eye on your belongings.
+We highly recommend not to leave valuable items in your tent.
 You may leave your belongings in the cloakroom.
-Keep an eye on your neighbour tents too to ensure a safe festival experience!
+Keep an eye on your neighbour's tents too to ensure a safe festival experience!

 LOST AND FOUND ITEMS: